villekf/OMEGA-doc/docs/source/usage.rst

 ``options.det_per_ring``, ``options.rings`` and ``options.detectors`` can be omitted, but ``options.det_w_pseudo`` has to be included if, and only if, pseudo-rings are included.

 ``options.machine_name`` is important if loading previously saved data or saving measurement, such as GATE, data.
-If you preload the measurement data into ``options.SinM``, you can omit this, otherwise include some name.
+If you preload the measurement data into ``options.SinM``, you can omit this; otherwise, include some name.

 PET data also needs the following sinogram properties, if using sinogram data:

 ``options.span`` is the span factor/axial compression (default value is 3). ``options.ring_difference`` maximum ring difference (default is number of rings - 1). ``options.Ndist`` number of radial positions/views/rows in the sinogram (default value is 400).
 ``options.Nang`` number of angles/columns (tangential positions) in sinogram (can be omitted, in which case it is assumed to be half the number of detectors per ring).
-``options.segment_table`` the amount of sinograms contained on each segment.
+``options.segment_table`` the amount of sinograms contained in each segment.
 Note that this is only required if ``options.span`` > 1 and is computed automatically if omitted. ``options.TotSinos`` the total number of sinograms.
-``options.NSinos`` the total number of sinograms used in the reconstructions, if smaller than ``options.TotSinos`` only the first ``options.NSinos`` sinograms are taken.
+``options.NSinos`` the total number of sinograms used in the reconstructions; if smaller than ``options.TotSinos`` only the first ``options.NSinos`` sinograms are taken.
 It is possible to omit ``options.TotSinos``.
 ``options.ndist_side`` is an optional value that is used only if the sinogram is created by OMEGA.
-If Ndist value is even, take one extra out of the negative side (+1) or from the positive side (-1).
+If the Ndist value is even, take one extra out of the negative side (+1) or from the positive side (-1).
 If you have sinogram data with pseudo detectors, you can interpolate the gaps by setting ``options.fill_sinogram_gaps = true``, note that this is MATLAB/Octave only!
 See the ``Biograph_mCT_main.m`` for more details on the gap filling.

 For TOF data, see :doc:`tof`.

 Note that the origin is assumed to be in the center of the scanner and by default that is also the origin of the FOV/image.
-If you want to move the FOV, use ``options.oOffsetX`` (row), ``options.oOffsetY`` (column) and ``options.oOffsetZ`` (slice) values.
+If you want to move the FOV, use ``options.oOffsetX`` (row), ``options.oOffsetY`` (column), and ``options.oOffsetZ`` (slice) values.

-Depth of interaction (DOI) effect can be somewhat included with ``options.DOI`` parameter.
+Depth of interaction (DOI) effect can be somewhat included with the ``options.DOI`` parameter.
 This simply assumes that the absorption point is not at the edge of the crystal but the specified depth (in mm) from the surface.
 This is a constant value.

 For dual, or multi, layer data, you should use index-based reconstruction, see :doc:`customcoordinates`.
 It is possible to use dual-layer data by setting ``options.nLayers = 2``, but this is not a recommended method.
 The sinogram parameters need to be modified